Canop/byo-graphql/README.md

 * I want to manage queries as strings in my Rust code
 * I don't know what I'm doing

+# Why not use it

+* There's already a popular and well tested [GraphQL client in Rust](https://github.com/graphql-rust/graphql-client)
+* I only tested basic queries, no mutations
+* I don't know what I'm doing

 # How to use it

+## Simple query

-The [github example](examples/github-stars/main.rs) demonstrates querying GitHub's GraphQL API to get the number of stars of a repository.
+The [github stars example](examples/github-stars/main.rs) demonstrates querying GitHub's GraphQL API to get the number of stars of a repository.

 First create a client, that you may keep and reuse: